A Christmas Story: Locations

 In addition to the scenes involving Higbee's, the exterior shots (and select interior shots where Ralphie lived, including the opening of the leg lamp) of the house and neighborhood, were filmed in the Tremont section of Cleveland's West Side.
 The house used as the Parker home in these scenes has been restored, reconfigured inside to match the soundstage interiors, and opened to the public as "A Christmas Story House".
 Appropriately, the fictional boyhood home of Ralphie Parker is on Cleveland Street, the name of the actual street where Shepherd grew up.

 Several other locations were used.
 The school scenes were shot at the Victoria School in St. Catharines, Ontario.
 The Christmas tree-purchasing scene was filmed in Toronto, Ontario, as was the sound stage filming of interior shots of the Parker home.
 The "...only I didn't say fudge" scene was filmed at the foot of Cherry Street in Toronto; several lake freighters are visible in the background spending the winter at Toronto's port, which lends authenticity to the time of year when the film was produced.

 In 2008, two Canadian fans released a documentary that visits every location.
 Their film, Road Trip for Ralphie, was shot over two years and includes footage of the filmmakers saving Miss Shields' blackboard from the garbage bin on the day the old Victoria School was gutted for renovation, discovering the antique fire truck that saved Flick, locating original costumes from the film, and tracking down the location of the film's Chop Suey Palace in Toronto.

 Red Ryder BB Gun

 The "Red Ryder" model BB Gun was manufactured in Plymouth, Michigan, by Daisy, beginning in 1938; it was never manufactured in the exact configuration mentioned in the film.
 The Daisy "Buck Jones" model did have a compass and a sundial in the stock, but these features were not included in the Red Ryder model.
 The compass and sundial were placed on Ralphie's BB gun, but on the opposite side of the stock because Peter Billingsley was left-handed.
+The commercial success of the film, most notably following holiday broadcasts, saw massive sale spikes in the Red Ryder BB gun due to its central role in the film's plot.
+Daisy Outdoor Products, the manufacturer of the gun, reported that demand heightened during the Christmas season, as it positioned the gun as a cultural icon and "Holy Grail" gift, with the film driving annual surges in air rifle purchases.